tum-i4/localizing-android-malicious-behaviors/README.md

 #### Using Hidden Markov Models

 The module `localizationBrute.py` handles the localization of malevolent segments in the traces by using Hidden Markov Models.
 The functions `localize` and `localizeRealData` contain the main process of localization on the different kinds of data sets.
-We calculate these two metrics that check whether the malicious behaviors have been extracted and how different is the recovered behavior from the one inserted in the API call trace in the functions `checkForBehavior` and `computeDifference`, respectively.
+We calculate these two metrics that check whether the malicious behaviors have been localized and how different is the recovered behavior from the one inserted in the API call trace in the functions `checkForBehavior` and `computeDifference`, respectively.

 * ```localize(pathToLogFiles, modelsArray, pathToDictionary, thresholdsAndLengths, minLengthBlocks, malBehavior, expId, malBehaviorNumber)```
 * ```localizeRealData(pathToLogFiles, modelsArray, pathToDictionary, thresholdsAndLengths, minLengthBlocks)```